 As you think this over, consider the type of organization you work in and what the standard is for meetings: Do people usually schedule in advance?
 Are you expected to have some sort of availability?
 This will help you allot time more realistically.

 With an almost complete time blocking plan in place, it’s time to calculate the number of hours listed and the time you left for unexpected meetings.
 Ask yourself: Does it exceed your working hours?
-Is it less?
 Either way, make adjustments accordingly.

-Now it’s time for the action.
-With your time blocked schedule documented via a calendar app like Calendly, Appoint.ly, Plan, HourStack, or even just the calendar app on your phone, you can put it to good use and test it out.
+With your time-blocked schedule documented via a calendar app like Calendly, Appoint.ly, Plan, HourStack, or even just the calendar app on your phone, you can put it to good use and test it out.
 By assigning specific time slots when people can schedule appointments with you, you get control over your schedule and save a lot of time to do other tasks.

 If you find you have trouble sticking to your allotted time slots, consider setting daily alerts or alarms to ensure you say on task–and as always, adjust as needed.